-You know the junk mail that you get almost daily through your letter box?
-Well instead of just throwing them in the bin, I try to find use for them.
+You know the junk mail that you get almost daily through your letterbox?
+Well instead of just throwing them in the bin, I try to find a use for them.
 I do composting.
 It’s a really great way to give back to nature and the environment.
-You can read how I do composting HERE.
+You can read how I do composting .
 I use shrubs, leaves, twigs and mown grass from my garden, egg shells and fruit and vegetable peelings from my kitchen and all that junk mail or unwanted bills that come through the mail.
 It’s really easy to do and then the compost made from it is used to replenish my garden.

-In our family we like having fruits but sometimes we don’t get through what we buy in time.
+In our family, we like having fruits but sometimes we don’t get through what we buy in time.
 So, what do we do?
 Well read on:

 Bananas: Before they get too overripe, we peel them, put them in bags and then when we have a large enough batch we use them to make banana bread which we share with family and friends.
 My daughter has also recently discovered an easy peasy ice cream recipe (on Pinterest) made using overripe, frozen bananas.
-When I tried it, I couldn’t believe it was made as simply as that!
+When I tried it, I couldn’t believe it was made as simple as that!
 Even more to share with a friend or two.

 Berries and other fruits: We sometimes have lots or at other times don’t feel like eating all we have, we don’t toss them but freeze a variety together that we later use with real fruit juice to make sorbet, fruit smoothies or icy summer juice.